nixon1333/bangfitness-wp/plugins/import-xml-feed/readme.txt

 First you need to have the taxonomies created in WordPress to allow the plugin to import into these taxonomies.
 By default WordPress has two taxonomies: categories and tags.

-**Custom field and ACF support**

-You are able to use default custom fields.
-Also the ACF fields are supported by this plugin.
-You can use the following type of ACF fields: text, number, textarea, email, password, wysiwyg, image, date_picker, color_picker

-**Limit posts**

-In the "Import Settings" area you can limit the import.
-You can use multiple patterns to include posts in the import.
-Use semicolon to separate the values.
-Eg.: 1-8;10;14-

 **Importing and linking multiple taxonomies to one post**

 To import and link one post to multiple taxonomies, you need to have an XML element in your selected node with a list of categories separated by commas.
 These elements will be recognized and imported separately as taxonomy terms.